How to Start a Blog in 3 Easy Steps

 Step 2: Get a Domain & Hosting

-Register a domain name and web hosting for your blog so people can see it on the web.
+Register a domain name and web hosting so people can see your blog on the web.

 Step 3: Setup Your Blog